How-to Guide: Recruit and Retain Strong Volunteers

 Lead by example: In both volunteer activities and recruiting new volunteers, your team will take notes from you and match your energy.
 On a phonebank?
 If they see you focused on dialing voters, they will focus too.
 Did you bring a friend, partner, or family member to the last meeting?
 It will encourage them to reach out to their networks and bring friends too.
 Share your stories, be active, and others will follow suit.
 You set the tone!

 Debrief and Reshift Volunteers: At the end of an event, have everyone share their highs and lows from the activity.
-This is a good way to build camaraderie, even if it’s commiserating in a low contact rate or rude voter.
-It is a good team-building opportunity and an important time for others to share what worked well for them that may help other volunteers in the future.
-It also gives you as a leader the opportunity to reassure any concerns that come up or address any last questions.
-If you can’t get a whole team to do this, it’s still a good activity to do individually with an attendee/volunteer, which will help you build a relationship with them and reassure their concerns.
+This is a good way to build camaraderie, even if it’s commiserating about a low contact rate or rude voter.
+It is a good team-building opportunity and an important time for others to share what worked well for them.
+It also gives you the opportunity to address any final questions or concerns.
+If you can’t get a whole team to do this, it’s still a good activity to do individually with a volunteer, which will help you build a relationship with them and reassure their concerns.

-Then of course, make sure each volunteer is signed up to come back again soon.
-Use the social community of the meeting to get folks to sign on again.
+Then of course, make sure each volunteer is signed up to come back again.
+Use the community at the meeting to get folks to sign on again.
 If using Zoom, ask people to put in the chat when they are joining next, or individually call on volunteers to make sure they have the next date in their calendar.
 The hardest request to turn down is one in person.

-Check out the Hard Ask Memo from 2021 for tips and tricks on how to best ask volunteers to return and get them to say YES. (hint: do you want oatmeal or cereal for breakfast?)
+Check out our Hard Ask Memo for tips and tricks on how to best ask volunteers to return and get them to say YES. (hint: do you want oatmeal or cereal for breakfast?)

 Follow up and thank volunteers: Send a quick text to volunteers the next day thanking them for joining and encouraging them to come back again soon.
 A quick “Hey _____, it was so great to see you at the event last night!
 Thanks so much for joining us and I can’t wait to see you again soon.
 Will you be there next week?” can go a long way to making a volunteer feel the warm welcome and their value in our community.

-Read this Case Study from the National Phonebank Program in 2021.
+Read this Case Study from the National Phonebank Program.
 Sister District GOTV Fellows helped send follow-up and thank you messages to volunteers to create a strong phonebanking community.

-From supporter, to volunteer, to volunteer leader, we always want to move people up the ladder when we can.
+From supporter, to volunteer, to volunteer leader, we always want to move people “up the ladder” when we can.
 Compliment and reassure your volunteers that they are valuable members of the team.
-Ask them if they can take on more responsibility and move into a leadership role.
+Ask them if they can take on more responsibility.
 It doesn’t have to be a big role, anything from event cohost, to trainer, to volunteer leader.
-Giving volunteers more responsibility only reaffirms their commitment, makes it more likely they become a recurring volunteer, and helps your team grow even stronger.
+Giving volunteers more responsibility only reaffirms their commitment, makes it more likely they become a recurring volunteer, helps your team grow even stronger, and encourages sustainability.

-1. In 2020, SD Portland phonebank leader Jordan reached out personally to invite three of his most frequent phonebankers to “co-host” his phonebanks.
+- In 2020, our Portland phonebank leader reached out personally to invite three of his most frequent phonebankers to “co-host” his phonebanks.
 They would have the title of Co-Host, which created good feelings and helped the phonebankers feel valued.
-He was clear about what they’d do: help answer questions and encourage phonebankers in the Zoom chat, help with tech support if any phonebankers had trouble with the technology.
-One of those co-hosts eventually became a Host of her own phonebank, giving them a second weekly option.
-And two of the other Co-Hosts were able to lead Jordan’s phonebanks when he was on vacation.
+He was clear about what they’d do: help answer questions and encourage phonebankers in the Zoom chat, help with tech support if any phonebankers had trouble with the technology, etc. One of those co-hosts eventually became a Host of her own phonebank, giving them a second weekly option.
+Two of the other Co-Hosts were able to lead the Portland phonebanks when our host was on vacation.
 He gave them shout-outs on the phonebanks themselves and in his phonebank report emails.
 One of the Co-Hosts ended up taking over his weekly emails to phonebankers!
-Now that’s what we call “organizing yourself out of a job”!

 Check out the Tips for Leadership Development article to learn more about escalating potential team leaders and how to grow a stronger team.